ASpace-Metadata-Standards/ead-examples/test_files/README_TACmetadata_test_import.md

-This file will eventually include every node pair allowed in EAD2002 with the exception of
+This file includes every node pair allowed in EAD2002 that imports in v3.1 with the exception of
 - eadgrp
 - archdescgrp
 - dscgrp